JuliaArrays/ArrayInterface.jl/docs/src/index.md

 ## Static Traits

-The size along one or more dimensions of an array may be know at compile time.
+The size along one or more dimensions of an array may be known at compile time.
 `ArrayInterface.known_size` is useful for extracting this information from array types and `ArrayInterface.size` is useful for extracting this information from an instance of an array.
 For example: